CURocketEngineering/HIL-Lab/New-User-Creator/README.md

 ### 4. Grant Permissions

-Allow the `login` user to run the script and user management commands without a password:
+Allow the `login` user to run the script and user-management commands without a password:

 ```bash
 sudo visudo